Early-bird El Niño likely will bring a scorcher of a year

+An early bird El Niño has officially formed, likely to be strong, warp weather worldwide and give an already warming Earth an extra kick of natural heat, meteorologists announced.

-The National Oceanic and Atmospheric Administration issued an El Niño advisory on Thursday, announcing the arrival of the climatic condition.
+The National Oceanic and Atmospheric Administration Thursday issued an El Niño advisory, announcing the arrival of the climatic condition.
 It may not quite be like the others.

-With the observed warming of the equatorial Pacific waters, there’s a 56% chance it will be considered strong and a 25% chance it reaches “supersized” levels, said climate scientist Michelle L’Heureux, head of NOAA’s El Niño/La Niña forecast office.
+It formed a month or two earlier than most El Niño do, which “gives it room to grow,” and there’s a 56% chance it will be considered strong and a 25% chance it reaches supersized levels, said climate scientist Michelle L’Heureux, head of NOAA’s El Niño/La Niña forecast office.

 Get South Florida local news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC South Florida newsletters.

-Usually, an El Niño limits hurricane activity in the Atlantic basin and would give relief to coastal areas in the Atlantic and Gulf Coast states of the United States, Central America and the Caribbean.

-But this time, forecasters are split on whether that will come to fruition or not due to anomalously warm sea surface temperatures in the tropical Atlantic.
-These pre-existing conditions would counteract the El Niño winds that normally impede storm development.
+Usually, an El Niño mutes hurricane activity in the Atlantic, giving relief to coastal areas in states from Texas to New England, Central America and the Caribbean, weary from recent record busy years.
+But this time, forecasters don’t see that happening, because of record hot Atlantic temperatures that would counteract the El Niño winds that normally decapitate many storms.

 Hurricanes strengthen and grow when they travel over warm seawater, and the tropical regions of the Atlantic Ocean are “exceptionally warm," said Kristopher Karnauskas, associate professor at the University of Colorado Boulder.
-For the 2023 Atlantic hurricane season, NOAA and others are predicting near-average activity.
+So this year, NOAA and others are predicting a near-average Atlantic hurricane season.

 In the past, a strong El Niño has led to record global warmth, like in 2016 and 1998.
 Scientists earlier this year had been saying next year is more likely to set a record heat, especially because El Niño usually reach peak power in winter.
-But this El Niño evolved earlier than normal.
+But this El Niño started even earlier than usual.

-In Florida, while much of the discussion about El Niño pertains to the long hurricane season, it is likely to touch the state in other ways when the storm season is over.

-Traditionally, the phenomenon is responsible for an increase in wintertime showers, storms and more robust, severe weather events across Central and South Florida.
-Additionally, winters trend warmer than average in this scenario.

 “The onset of El Niño has implications for placing 2023 in the running for warmest year on record when combined with climate-warming background,” said University of Georgia meteorology professor Marshall Shepherd.